A datasheet is always part of a control program, and it can be used by one or more controls within the control program.

 After creating the datasheet, the datasheet must be sent within a control.
 For this purpose, a new control is created in the control program to which the datasheet is assigned.

 Now you can add the datassheet to every existing or new control in the same control program (where the datasheet has been created).
-You will use the control designer by clicking on "datasheet" in the lower right corner (Figure 6).
+You will use the control designer by clicking on "datasheet" within the "Elements"-section (Figure 6).

 Figure 6: Control designer.